hiibolt/KnowledgeBase/pages/Force Table Lab Report.md

 	  $$\frac{true - measured}{true}*100\% \text{ = Percent Error.} $$
 - # Conclusion
   I was first tasked with calculating the **x** and **y** components of each weight.
 I did this by first adding the mass of the weight and hanger together, converting to **kg**, and converting to Newtons.

+  Next, I multiply by the cosine and sin